Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-LMj4zqWimc4.md

 >
 > [Laughter]
 >
-> so so yeah this is jace just want to demonstrate to you guys that you can totally use power switch to signs this is a lesson okay um some therapy hey i need it too okay uh also pooping right now i'm fitting yes it's this is very this is the difference between my butt and jason's butt is that mine like sucks and jesus pushes
+> so so yeah this is jace just want to demonstrate to you guys that you can totally use power switch to signs this is a lesson okay, some therapy hey i need it too okay, also pooping right now i'm fitting yes it's this is very this is the difference between my butt and jason's butt is that mine like sucks and jesus pushes